 The school

-Hvassaleitisskóli is a comprehensive primary school with 200 students in grades 1-7.
+Hvassaleitisskóli is a comprehensive primary school with 230 students in grades 1-7.
 Most of our students come from Austurborg preschool.
-After completing the 7th grade, most students transfer to Réttarholtsskóli, where they complete their primary education.
+Most students transfer to Réttarholtsskóli after finishing 7th grade to complete their primary school education.

 At Hvassaleitisskóli, we focus on putting students and their needs first.
-This school year, we will start implementing formative learning along with the disciplinary policy of Positive Discipline.
-At the youngest level, teaching is based on beginner reading methods, and at the mid-level, there is a development project called "Soup", which is interdisciplinary teaching.
+During the 2024-2025 academic year, we introduced formative learning alongside the Positive Discipline framework.
+Instruction at the youngest level follows the Beginning Literacy method, while the mid-level offers interdisciplinary elective courses.
 The school has an active autism division called the Masters Division, where 9 students are studying.

 Recreation